-Our Oro Valley campus sits at the base of the Santa Catalina Mountains and is a short 20-minute drive from the primary University of Arizona campus.
+Our Oro Valley campus sits at the Santa Catalina Mountains base and is a 20-minute drive from the primary University of Arizona campus.
 Students will complete their first two years of preclinical work focused on didactic education and laboratory instruction in the Hanley Building.
 In addition, students have access to student recreation, study, and wellness spaces in our Stallard Building.

 Campus Agricultural Center

 The Campus Agricultural Center houses the Equine Learning Center and the Bovine Education Extension Facility and serves as the primary canine, equine, and food-animal clinical skills education site for our Doctor of Veterinary Medicine students.
 Our teaching herds are used to teach mindful handling, safe restraint, and basic veterinary care procedures.
 Additionally, CAC will be the primary home for our Mobile Surgical Unit.

 The collaborative health sciences innovation building supports educational activities for all health professions, including the College of Veterinary Medicine.
 Located on the main University campus, the HSIB building is where students will practice professional skills, including standardized client interactions.
 In addition, the use of the HSIB will provide cutting-edge expertise and capabilities in clinical simulation model development.